gokulraj-ece/stat545/hw02_explore_gapminder_dplyr.md

     ## 11      Rwanda    Africa  1992  23.599  7290203  737.0686
     ## 12      Rwanda    Africa  2002  43.413  7852401  785.6538

-I believe that the Analyst' script is not fetching all the data that she needs.
+I believe that the Analyst's script is not fetching all the data that she needs.
 In order to fetch the complete data after applying the constraints, she has to replace the `==` with the `%in%`.

 ``` r
 filter(gapminder, country %in% c("Rwanda" , "Afghanistan"))